OpenNebula/docs/source/deployment/references/oned_conf.rst

 Auth Manager Configuration
 ==========================

 -  **AUTH\_MAD**: The :ref:`driver <external_auth>` that will be used to authenticate and authorize OpenNebula requests.
-If not defined, OpenNebula will use the built-in auth policies
+If not defined, OpenNebula will use the built-in auth policies.

    -  **EXECUTABLE**: path of the auth driver executable as an absolute path or relative to ``/usr/lib/one/mads/``
    -  **AUTHN**: list of authentication modules, separated by commas.
 If not defined, all the modules available will be enabled
    -  **AUTHZ**: list of authorization modules, separated by commas

 -  **SESSION\_EXPIRATION\_TIME**: Time in seconds for which an authenticated token is valid.
 During this time the driver is not used.
 Use 0 to disable session caching.
 -  **ENABLE\_OTHER\_PERMISSIONS**: Whether or not to enable the permissions for 'other'.
 Users in the oneadmin group will still be able to change these permissions.
-Values: YES or NO
+Values: YES or NO.
 -  **DEFAULT\_UMASK**: Similar to Unix umask.
 Sets the default resource permissions.
 Its format must be 3 octal digits.
 For example a umask of 137 will set the new object's permissions to 640 ``um- u-- ---``.

 Sample configuration: